 Articles

-Talented young Scots need to learn how to win Posted about 12 years ago
+Talented young Scots need to learn how to win Posted over 12 years ago

 The bookies don’t give Scotland much of a chance of beating France on Sunday, giving odds of 9/4 against a home side victory.
 Recent history is even more dismissive of Scotland’s chances, France having 12 of the 13 previous matches between the sides.
 And yet there are good reasons for the patriotic Scotland crowd to bring a little more to the game than song, whisky and blind optimism.